Costs to Start a Business in Texas

 Formed or Incorporated: Three most common business entities that require some formation or incorporation with the state are corporation, limited liability partnership (LLP), and limited liability company (LLC).
 Each structure has its own one-time formation or set-up cost.

-Texas offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation, LLP, LP, and LLC.
+Texas offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation (for profit and nonprofit), LLP, LP, and LLC.
 There are additional variations for each of these entity types as well as other structures.
 Sole proprietorships and general partnerships do not need to be registered with the state (unless a sole proprietorship is using a DBA or assumed name).

 If forming a corporation or LLC that will be performing professional services, the business may be required to form as a professional entity (although partnerships are not subject to the same restrictions on performing professional services).
 In Texas, one can form a professional corporation, professional association, or professional LLC.
 Professional corporations and LLCs may be owned by a professional individual or professional organization.
 A professional association must be owned by a professional individual.